Treatment for a hiatus hernia is usually only necessary if it's causing problems.

 In some cases, a medicine known as an H2-receptor antagonist (H2RA) may be recommended if a hiatus hernia is causing GORD.
 Examples of H2RAs include cimetidine, famotidine and ranitidine.

-H2RAs block the effects of the chemical histamine, used by your body to produce stomach acid.
+H2RAs block the effects of the chemical histamine, which your body uses to produce stomach acid.
 H2RAs therefore help reduce the amount of acid in your stomach.

 Side effects of H2RAs are uncommon.
 However, possible side effects may include diarrhoea, headaches, tiredness and a rash.